openhab/openhab-addons/bundles/org.openhab.binding.jellyfin/README.md

 ]
 ```

-The `token` and `userId` can be retrieved using the login form at `http://YOUROPENHABIP:PORT/jellyfin/exampleServerId`
+The `token` and `userId` can be obtained using the login form at `http://YOUROPENHABIP:PORT/jellyfin/exampleServerId`

 ### Example Client - jellyfin_clients.things